genki-kusano/point_cloud_data/README.md

-This is used to create point cloud data and their persistence diagrams.
+This is used to create point cloud data and their persistence diagrams.<br>
 I did this on macOS Mojave 10.14.1, python 3.7.1, homcloud 2.0.0.

 # Brief Summary